 Dubrovnik is a remarkably well-preserved example of a late Medieval walled city, with a regular street layout.
 Among the outstanding Medieval, Renaissance and Baroque monuments, within the magnificent fortifications and the monumental gates of the city are: the Town Hall (now the Rector’s Palace), dating from the XI century; the Franciscan Monastery (completed in the XIV century, but now mostly Baroque by appearance) with its imposing church; the extensive Dominican Monastery; the Cathedral (rebuilt after the 1667. earthquake); the Customs House (Sponza), the eclectic work, revealing the fact it was made by several hands in a course of many years; and a number of other Baroque churches, such as St. Blaise (city’s patron and saint).

 The original World Heritage site consisted solely of the defenses and the intramural city.
 Later, it was extended to the Pile Medieval industrial suburb, a planned unit development of the XV century, and St. Lawrence Fortress, located on a cliff.
 Fortress was probably built in the XI century, but owes its present appearance to the XV and XVI century.
-Later were included the lazarets, built in the early XVII century to house potential plague carriers from abroad, the late XV century Kase moles, built to protect the port against Southeastern gales, as well as the Revelin Fortress, dating from 1449, which was built to command the town moat on its Northern side.
+One of the more interesting Dubrovnik facts are the lazarets, built in the early XVII century to house potential plague carriers from abroad, the late XV century Kase moles, built to protect the port against Southeastern gales, as well as the Revelin Fortress, dating from 1449, which was built to command the town moat on its Northern side.

 The island of Lokrum is situated on the Southeast of Dubrovnik, some 500 m from the coast.
 In 1023, it became a Benedictine abbey, the first of several in the Republic of Dubrovnik.
 It has been continually enlarged in following centuries, passed to the Congregation of St. Justina of Padua in the late XV century, when a new monastery was built in Gothic-Renaissance style in the South of the Benedictine establishment ruins.
 During their occupation of the island in the early XIX century, the French began construction of the Fort Royal Fortress, that was completed by the Austrians in the 1830s.
 In 1859, Archduke Maximilian of Austria (later Emperor of Mexico) bought the island with the intention of building a classical style villa on the Benedictine abbey ruins, but only a small part of that work was completed.